 Specially blended fabrics are tightly woven to keep dust mites and dust mite allergens from penetrating.
 Like all textiles, our fabrics have tiny pores that allow air to pass through the material making it breathable and cool.
-Unlike other textiles, Allergy Armor Ultra pillow covers have an average pore size of 2.8 microns so that even the smallest allergens cannot pass through.
+Unlike other textiles, BedCare™ All-Cotton allergy pillow covers have an average pore size of 2.6 microns so that even the smallest allergens cannot pass through.
 (Dust mite allergen averages around 10 microns, but cat and dog dander may be as small as 3 microns.)
 With such a tiny average pore size, allergens are blocked from entering your bedding, causing allergic or asthmatic reactions and disrupting your sleep.

 What does "membrane-free" mean?

-Allergy Armor Classic has a urethane membrane barrier to block allergens.
+BedCare™ Classic has an ultra-thin, allergen-proof ComforTech polyurethane membrane barrier to block allergens.
 The membrane barrier is also waterproof, and so we normally recommend these encasings for small children.
 Membrane-free encasings are generally softer, cooler to sleep on, and more breathable; they rely on tight-weaving technology to create pore sizes so small that allergens cannot pass through the fabric.
-Our membrane free encasings include Allergy Armor Ultra, Advanced, Cotton, and Organic.
+Our membrane free encasings include BedCare™ Elegance, All-Cotton, and Organic.

 How do you use these encasings?

 Pillow covers are extremely easy to put on.
-Simply slip your pillow into it, zip it up, and then put your normal decorative pillow case over your dust mite pillow encasing.
+Simply slip your pillow into it, zip it up, and then put your normal decorative pillow cases over your dust mite pillow covers.
 As an added precaution, some people cover the zipper of the pillow with white or blue zipper tape to prevent allergens from potentially coming in through the zipper.